 Supersavers rethink every purchase, place items in their cart, contemplate the value, and then wait to buy them.
 After a while, their joy fades.
-It’s more painful to spend money than to keep it tucked away safely in the bank.
+It’s more painful to spend money than keep it tucked away safely in the bank.

 Compulsive savers may find it challenging to spend money.
 “Is this discretionary, unnecessary purchase worth a week’s worth of work?” they ask.
 “Shouldn’t I save this money for another purpose?”

 The act of spending can elicit feelings of fear and negativity.
 Shouldn’t all of our money go towards saving goals?
-Yes, we want to buy a new hot tub, but what happens to our other goals when we place that spa in our backyard?
+Yes, we want to buy a new hot tub, but what happens to our other plans when we place that spa in our backyard?

 Why Is It Important to Budget Some Money for Entertainment?

 Remember, the purpose of fun money is fun, and joy is just as important as every other goal in your life.
-In fact, in some ways, I would say it’s one of the most important goals of all.
+In fact, in some ways, I would say it’s one of the most important money goals of all.

 There is nothing better or more important than enjoying your life from time to time.
 To ease your guilt, recognize that you planned for this fun.
 Remember, you didn’t haphazardly decide to spend money reserved for your mortgage or use up this week’s gas money.